 - have a history of breast or ovarian cancer

-Smoking severely increases the risk of serious cardiovascular side effects in women who use a combination contraceptive such as NuvaRing.
+Additionally, smoking severely increases the risk of serious cardiovascular side effects in people who use a combination contraceptive such as NuvaRing.

-The manufacturer warns women not to use it if they smoke cigarettes and are over 35 years of age.
+The manufacturer also warns people not to use it if they smoke cigarettes and are over 35 years of age.

-In 2011, the U.S. Food and Drug Administration (FDA) published a study showing that NuvaRing could increase the risk of blood clots by 56 percent and that 40 patients had died as a result of using the ring.
-This was higher than the risk involved when taking a low-dose estrogen pill for birth control.
+In 2011, the Food and Drug Administration (FDA) published a study showing that NuvaRing could increase the risk of blood clots by 56% and that 40 patients had died as a result of using the ring.
+This was higher than the risk involved when taking a low dose estrogen pill for birth control.

 Other adverse effects

-- Strokes and heart attacks: NuvaRing can increase the risk of strokes or heart attacks, especially if used by a smoker or a woman over 35.
+- Strokes and heart attacks: The device can increase the risk of strokes or heart attacks, especially if someone who smokes and is over 35 years uses it.

-- Cancer: there is a small increase in the risk of cancer of the reproductive organs and breast associated with using NuvaRing.
+small increasein the risk of breast cancer associated with using NuvaRing.

-- Diabetes: a woman who has diabetes with kidney, eye, nerve, or blood vessel damage should not use the device.
+- Diabetes: A female who has diabetes with kidney, eye, nerve, or blood vessel damage should not use the device.